-Ouargla Tramway, under construction in the city of Ouargla in Algeria, is a 9.6km-long tramway that will connect the old town of El Ksar with the new town of Hai Nasr through downtown Ouargla.
-It will be operated by Enterprise Métro d'Alger (EMA).
+Ouargla Tramway, constructed in the city of Ouargla in Algeria, is a 9.6km-long tramway that connects the old town of El Ksar with the new town of Hai Nasr through downtown Ouargla.
+The tramway opened in March 2018, operated by Enterprise Métro d’Alger (EMA).

-The new tramway will pass through major interchange points, including the Ouargla bus station and SNTF railway station, to connect passengers with other modes of transport.
+The new tramway passes through major interchange points to connect passengers with other modes of transport, including the Ouargla bus station and SNTF railway station,.

-After opening in late 2017, the line will enable the transportation of 3,450 passengers an hour in each direction.
+The line enables the transportation of 3,450 passengers an hour in each direction.
 The average annual ridership on the line is expected to be up to 34 million passengers.

 Ouargla Tramway project details